Do You Have Food Sensitivities?

 Nausea and/or vomiting

 Fatigue or sleepiness during the day

 The Difference Between Food Allergies and Food Sensitivities

 Food allergies often produce acute symptoms that are sometimes life threatening.
 Food allergy tests review IgE levels.

-Food sensitivities have unique characteristics such as delayed reactions and dose dependency.
-For example, although some reactions occur shortly after consumption, you can also react to a food 72-96 hours after eating it, often making it hard to establish cause and effect.
+Food sensitivities are most popularly measured by testing for IgG or MRT and have unique characteristics such as delayed reactions and dose dependency.
+For example, although some reactions occur shortly after consumption, you can also react to a food 24-72 hours after eating it, often making it hard to establish cause and effect.
 In addition, unlike allergies, food sensitivities are dose dependent.
 For example, you might eat 1/2 cup of grapes and feel fine, but if you ate 2 cups you might not.
 Reactions can take many forms.
 Although most of the immune system is in the gut, reactions to foods aren’t necessarily confined to digestive symptoms.
 When you eat a reactive food, the immune system sends out special “chemicals” called immune mediators all throughout the body.
 These mediators can affect any organ or tissue, even in the brain.

 The MRT Food Sensitivity Test is the Most Reliable and Complete Test

 MRT stands for mediator release test.
 We test 170 foods and chemicals.
 The test measures the pro-inflammatory mediators (cytokines, histamine, leukotrienes, and prostaglandins) that are released when your cells come in contact with these foods and chemicals.
 The MRT test is more reliable than igg testing.
 (93.6 split sample reproducibility)